ota-meshi/eslint-plugin-regexp/docs/rules/sort-flags.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "regexp/sort-flags"
-description: "require the regex flags to be sorted"
+description: "require regex flags to be sorted"
 ---
 # regexp/sort-flags

-> require the regex flags to be sorted
+> require regex flags to be sorted

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.